agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2018-07-08-final_evaluation.markdown

 [Link to a recent PR refactoring the SMC code](https://github.com/pymc-devs/pymc3/pull/3124)

-### What was done
+# What was done

 * In this project a complete refactorization of the Sequential Monte Carlo code was made.
-[Refactor SMC ABC code](https://github.com/pymc-devs/pymc3/commit/5c2b1361b835b360f14488b808e4b05d90ca2fbb).
+[Link to refactorized SMC-ABC code](https://github.com/pymc-devs/pymc3/commit/5c2b1361b835b360f14488b808e4b05d90ca2fbb).
 * We defined the SMC-ABC class with attributes that are particularly necessary for ABC.
 [Link to SMC-ABC class code](https://github.com/agustinaarroyuelo/pymc3/blob/1c6b32794162364b3619225ae278844be365da99/pymc3/step_methods/smc_ABC.py#L23).
 * A new PyMC3 distribution was added, the Simulator.
 [Link to simulator](https://github.com/agustinaarroyuelo/pymc3/blob/smcabc/pymc3/distributions/simulator.py).
 * We defined a function to manage epsilon thresholds.
 [Link to epsilon computation function](https://github.com/agustinaarroyuelo/pymc3/blob/1c6b32794162364b3619225ae278844be365da99/pymc3/step_methods/smc_ABC.py#L247).